How can we accept God's violence?

 Daughter Zion asks for someone to look in five separate lines of the poem.
 Each time, she uses the Hebrew word rā'â.

 Over two-thirds of the time in the Old Testament we translate rā'â as "see," "saw," "seen," "sees," "seeing," "look," "looks," "looked," or "looking."
-Its meaning is clearly linked to visual perception.
-The NIV translates rā'â in Lamentations 1 as "look" (9c, 11c, and 18b), and "see" (12a and 20a).
+It clearly means to perceive visually.

 Twice, in 11c and 12a, Daughter Zion adds a second Hebrew word nābat that also means "to look at" or perhaps even "pay attention to" or "gaze at."
-The NIV translates nābat in Lamentations 1 as "consider" (11c) and "look around" (12a).
+The NIV translates nābat in Lamentations 1 as "consider," (11c) and "look around" (12a).

 The addition of nābat, a word that essentially means the same as rā'â, emphasises her demand for a witness.